brunogomes30/checkers-game/README.md

 You can find the scene files in [the project subfolder](./tp1/scenes/)

-Or run it from the online at:
+Or run it online at: